 Make sure you include a photo and a short bio of the speaker and concise, powerful copy that communicates what attendees will gain from the webinar.

 Share these materials with your email contacts and social media followers and post them on your website and blog.
-If your goal is to source talent, you can also pay to promote the webinar on LinkedIn as Oracle did.
+If your goal is to source talent, you can also pay to promote the webinar on LinkedIn.

 Recruiters and recruiting agencies run webinars to strengthen their brands, to market their services, to train their teams, and to source passive candidates.